qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/lidartools/las2las_filter.rst

 Description
 ...........

-This tool uses las2las to filter LiDAR points based on different attributes and write the surviving subset of points into a new file.
+This tool uses las2las to filter LiDAR points based on different attributes and to write the surviving subset of points to a new LAZ or LAS file.
 For more info see the `las2las <http://rapidlasso.com/las2las>`_ page and its online `README <http://lastools.org/download/las2las_README.txt>`_ file.

 Parameters
 ..........